Elan456/cu-autograder-framework/README.md

   This shouldn't need to be changed.
 Typically, it just runs `test.py`
 * `requirements.txt` - A list of Python packages that need to be installed for the autograder to run.
-* `ziper.sh` - A small script that zips up the autograder for upload to Gradescope.
+* `zipper.sh` - A small script that zips up the autograder for upload to Gradescope.
 ### Tests directory
 * `drivers` - Where you can place all the files that are needed to run the tests besides the student's code.
 For example, C drivers that test the functionality of certain functions in the student's code should be put here.
+You can also put input files that you want their code to read here.
   Notice `exampleDriver.cpp`
 * `test.py` - The Python script which compiles, runs, and observes drivers and the student's code.
 Examples are given in the file.